vxnuaj/NEOCORTEX/Neurons/Infinity/Neural Networks, & the Biological Brain.md

 more specifically, visual information is sent to the lateral geniculate nucleus (LGN) to process the visual information.

-the LGN processes information such as the contrast and brightne
+the LGN processes information such as the contrast and brightness, distinguishes colors, and spatial and temporal frequencies of the electrical signals.

+the LGN sends the processed electrical signals once more through sets of axon, which are contained in fibers called optic radiations. they directly connect the LGN to the visual cortex.